 >>>View deatils about industry newsletters<<<

-Email marketing for industry
+Email marketing for Industry

 Another option is to create customized emails to your target audience that promotes your latest piece of content.
 This could be an eBook, whitepaper or webinar.
 Having the email about one piece of content focuses the reader and will likely drive more results for you.

-Social media for industry
+Social media for Industry

 Social media content is another good way to keep your organization top of mind.
 It is becoming increasingly difficult to reach an audience using only organic social media, so a combination of paid social and influencer collaboration with company content is a great way to develop your social media presence.
+You can use a multichannel approach or focus on the social platforms that are currently giving you the best results.

 Google Ads for Industry